keepthrifty/keepthrifty.github.io/_posts/2017-08-01-nothing-new-year-month-seven-update.md

 ![Mortgage principal remaining: $0.00]({{site.url}}/img/mortgage-payoff/mortgage-paid-off.png)

-{% include tweet-link.html tweet-text="It's time to celebrate folks, because we closed on our house and are officially 100% debt-free!" %}
+{% include tweet-link.html tweet-text="It's time to celebrate folks because we closed on our house and are officially 100% debt-free!" %}

 I'd say drinks are on the house, but we don't have one anymore so I guess you're on your own. (_Sorry, I couldn't resist a terrible "dad joke"_)